uptrain-ai/uptrain/README.md

 <img alt="Integrate" width="60%" src="https://user-images.githubusercontent.com/108270398/213943297-0fbb2afb-908f-4a02-83ca-3e5926716001.png">
 </h1>

-UpTrain can be used for a wide variety of Machine learning models such as LLMs, recommendation models, prediction models, Computer vision models etc.
+UpTrain can be used for a wide variety of Machine learning models such as LLMs, recommendation models, prediction models, Computer vision models, etc.

 # License 💻

 This repo is entirely Apache 2.0 licensed.
-We don't plan to make money off individual developers, but will develop some enterprise features, a hosted version, and support that we charge for in future.
-Currently we're solely focused on developing non-enterprise offerings that should cover most of the use-cases.
+We don't plan to make money off individual developers.
+In the future, we will develop some enterprise features, a hosted version, and support that we charge for.
+Currently, we're solely focused on developing non-enterprise offerings that should cover most of the use cases.

 # Stay Updated ☎️
-We are continuously adding tons of features and use-cases.
-Support us by giving the project a star ⭐!
+We are continuously adding tons of features and use cases.
+Please support us by giving the project a star ⭐!

 # Provide feedback (Harsher the better 😉)

+We are building UpTrain in public.
 Help us improve by giving your feedback **[here](https://forms.gle/PXd89D5LiFubro9o9)**
 <h1 align="left">
 <img alt="Meme" width="40%" src="https://user-images.githubusercontent.com/108270398/215209245-4d6b1f47-7af9-4db8-8d8c-63dcc610571c.jpg">
 </h1>